SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 | User A makes a delegated request to read from ContainerX on App1      | Allowed | Both UserA and App1 have permissions to read containers of ContainerType1. |
 | UserA makes a delegated request to write to ContainerX on App1        | Denied  | UserA's role as a reader doesn't grant them write access                  |

-## Old Content

-### SharePoint Embedded Workflow

-1. An app creator (an enterprise or Independent Software Vendor-ISV) builds an app that uses SharePoint Embedded containers
-    - App created in Microsoft Entra ID
-    - Container Type creation requested and ContainerTypeID received to develop the app
-1. A subscriber (Consuming Tenant) installs the app into a Microsoft 365 tenant
-1. The app instantiates a container
-1. The app uses Graph APIs to manage files and folders (DriveItems) in the Container (Drive)
-1. The app can link to the `webUrl` property of DriveItems to view, edit, and coauthor Office document types in Office Online (via Web browser)
-1. The Consuming Tenant security and compliance (S & C) admins can now run Microsoft 365 S & C workflows against the container

-### ContainerTypeID

-Operation calls to SharePoint Embedded are authorized based on both the AppID of the calling application and targeting ContainerTypeID.
-As part of the SharePoint Embedded onboarding process, SharePoint Embedded partners need to inform the SharePoint Embedded platform the set of operations to authorize for the AppID against the specified ContainerTypeID.
-Once configured, the AppID is authorized for the set of operations against all container instances of the specific container type.